Epithelia are multiscale active liquid crystals: Methods

 \subsubsection{Multiphase field model}

 This model has been used to study the dynamics of confluent cell monolayers~\cite{Loewe2020} and the mechanics of cell extrusion~\cite{Monfared2021}.
-It is a continuous model where each cell is described by a concentration field $\varphi_{c}=\varphi_{c}(\bm{r})$, with $c=1,\,2\ldots\,N_{\rm cell}$ and $N_{\rm cell}$ the total number of cells.
+It is a continuous model where each cell is described by a concentration field $\varphi_{c}=\varphi_{c}(\bm{r})$, with $c=1,\,2\ldots\,N_{\rm cell}$.
 The equilibrium state is defined by the free energy $\mathcal{F}=\int {\rm d}A\,f $ where the free energy density $f$ is given by

-Here $\alpha$ and $k_\varphi$ are material parameters which can be used to tune the surface tension $\gamma = \sqrt{8\kappa_\varphi \alpha}$ and the interfacial thickness $\xi=\sqrt{2 \kappa_\varphi /\alpha}$ of isolated cells and thermodynamically favor spherical cell shapes.
+Here $\alpha$ and $k_\varphi$ are material parameters which can be used to tune the surface tension $\sigma = \sqrt{8\kappa_\varphi \alpha}$ and the interfacial thickness $\xi=\sqrt{2 \kappa_\varphi /\alpha}$ of isolated cells and thermodynamically favor spherical cell shapes.
 The constant $\epsilon$ captures the repulsion between cells.
 The concentration field is large (i.e. $\varphi_{i} \simeq \varphi_{0}$) inside the cells and zero outside.
 The contribution proportional to $\lambda$ in the free energy enforces cell incompressibility whose nominal radius is given by $R_{\varphi}$.
 The phase field $\varphi_i$ evolves according to the Allen-Cahn equation

 where $\bm{v}_{i}=v_{0}(\cos\theta_{c}\,\bm{e}_{x}+\sin\theta_{c}\,\bm{e}_{y})$ is the velocity at which the $c-$th cell self-propels, with $v_{0}$ a constant speed and $\theta_{c}$ an angle.
 The latter evolves according to the stochastic equation